 bodywork, that is, through touch.
 Here you lie, fully clothed, on a massage table and through a mixture of talk and touch we support your nervous system to renegotiate the stressors.
 We check in about what you are noticing.
 Sometimes people simply fall asleep and let the session do it's work without having to 'talk through' anything.

-mixture of bodywork and sitting face-to-face.
+mixture of bodywork and sitting together.
 Sometimes it is helpful to do a mixture: to talk and then move to the table for some deeper bodywork.
 Or sometimes just bringing some supportive touch to you as you stay seated in the chair.

 No approach is better, we simply work out what suits you and your system best.
 I may recommend a particulary style, or you may have an immediate preference.
 Once we have started one way we can always shift between depending on what feels right to you.